worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 * Bullet and asteroid, which destroys the asteroid.
 * Asteroid and asteroid, which causes both asteroids to bounce off each other.

-Let's go through the code for each of these, adding it to our Main scene just below the code we wrote to make objects wrap around the screen.
+Let's go through the code for each of these, adding it to our main scene just below the code we wrote to make objects wrap around the screen.
 First, player and asteroid:

 ```javascript
 // Collisions